radarFudan/awd-lstm-lm/expr.md

 LSTM,
 dropout on input, hidden, output
-SplitCrossEntropyLoss calculates an approximate softmax, don't understand weight drop, - regularization
+SplitCrossEntropyLoss calculates an approximate softmax, weight drop, - regularization

 what's the purpose of this pointer code?
-In pointer, there is bptt, which is the sequence length.
+Introduce pointer loss In pointer, there is bptt, which is the sequence length.
 However, there is also a pointer window length, what's this?

-What is this theta, and the following lambda sm parser.add_argument(
-    "--theta",
-    type=float,
-    default=0.6625523432485668,
-    help="mix between uniform distribution and pointer softmax distribution over previous words", ) parser.add_argument(
-    "--lambdasm",
-    type=float,
-    default=0.12785920428335693,
-    help="linear mix between only pointer (1) and only vocab (0) distribution", )

 ## What is the transformer's performance on these datasets?

+TODO